Psychosomatic Superpower Outage

 - The animated series Generator Rex features a hero whose powers flicker on and off depending on his feelings at the time.

 - On Teen Titans, Raven's powers stop working when the monsters in a horror movie they're watching come to life.
 Except they're actually working perfectly well, just out of her control.
 She's subconsciously creating the monsters and can't divert her powers to intentional uses until she admits the movie actually scared her.

-- Starfire needs to feel happy to fly, so when she's depressed, she loses the ability to fly.
+- Starfire needs to feel happy to fly, so when she's depressed or emotionally confused, she loses the ability to fly.

 - In My Little Pony: Friendship is Magic episode "Bridle Gossip", Twilight Sparkle wakes up in the morning and uses her magic to brush her hair.
 But the moment she sees her horn is floppy (apparently cursed but really afflicted by exposure to the "poison joke" plant), she drops her brush, and doesn't use her powers again until she is cured.